 It serves both functionally as a place to sit, as well as an aesthetically-pleasing sculptural piece that fits the scale of the lounge.

-Food and drink at SEA Delta Sky Club
+Food & drink at SEA Delta Sky Club

 While in typical Delta airport lounges across the nation you can find basic to mediocre food, the Delta Sky Club in Seattle has an elevated food menu.